zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 Then, you need to get the attributes above for each file of the S3 bucket and then write the attributes of each file into the created DynamoDB table.
 Regarding how to get the attributes for a file, refer to this [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3/client/get_bucket_acl.html)

-**NOTE**: The table should have 2 items.
+**NOTE**: 1) The table should have 2 items.
 One item corresponds to one file in the bucket and consists of the attributes above and their values.

+2) Container for the display name of the owner is only supported in the following Amazon Web Services Regions:

 ### [5] Scan the table